Career criminal jailed for driving car into two young brothers and killing them

 Robert Brown had been released from prison for possessing a machete just six days before the collision on February 22.

-The two boys, Corey Platt-May, 6, and Casper, 2, were with their mother in MacDonald Road when it happened.
+Corey and Casper Platt-May, aged six and two, were with their mother, Louise, at about 2pm in MacDonald Road when it happened.

-A Ford Focus, driven by Brown, drove into them at more than 60mph in a 30mph zone at 2pm.
+A Ford Focus, driven by Brown, who was on a number of drugs at the time, drove into them at more than 60mph in a 30mph zone.

 Brown, 53, of Attwood Crescent, Wyken, admitted all the charges against him including: